arut/nginx-ts-module/README.rst

 directives.

 The ``segment`` parameter specifies minimum and maximum segment durations.
-Normally, if a stream has video, segments are started at key frames.
+Normally, if a stream has video, segments are started at video key frames.
-If a video key frame does not appear until ``MAX`` duration is reached, the segment is truncated.
+If a key frame does not appear within ``MAX`` duration, the segment is truncated.
 The default value for minimum segment duration is 5 seconds.
-If unspecified, maximum segment duration is set to be twice as much as minimum.
+If unspecified, maximum segment duration is set to be twice as much as the minimum.

 The ``segments`` parameter specifies the maximum number of segments in a playlist.